 You will see the metal trailhead post indicating the breakaway for the Spoonauger Falls Trail to the right.
 The trail runs to a small waterfall on the creek.

-Spoonauger Falls trailhead sign
+Spoonauger Falls trail sign

-Small waterfall
+Small waterfall on Spoonauger Creek

-Take the switchback up the hill to continue on to Spoonauger Falls.
+Take the switchback up the hill to continue to Spoonauger Falls.
 The route includes some wooden steps.
 Once you make the turn you get your first look at the falls in the distance.
 Here the path includes more tree roots, rocks, and drop offs so watch your step.

 Spoonauger Falls

-Spoonauger Falls from the trail
+Spoonauger Falls view from the trail

-Selfie at Spoonauger Falls
+Steph at Spoonauger Falls

 The middle section is rather flat, so we were able to walk up even closer to the falls on the flat rocks near where the main section breaks.
 Be careful as the rocks in and around the waterfall are slick!

 We had Spoonauger Falls to ourselves.
-There were several cars at the nearby King Creek Falls that day but no one came to Spoonauger while we were there.
+There were several cars at the nearby King Creek Falls that day, but no one came to Spoonauger while we were there.
 These are two beautiful, lesser-known waterfalls.
 I highly recommend visiting if you are in the area!

 Related Posts